yt-project/unyt/paper/paper.md

 instances is via multiplication with a `PrefixUnit` instance.
 Similar to `unyt`, the `Quantity` class is implemented via a subclass of the `NumPy` `ndarray` class.
-Indeed, in many ways the everyday usage patterns of `astropy.units` and `unyt` are extremely similar, although `unyt` is not quite a drop-in replacement for `astropy.units` as there are some API differences.
+Indeed, in many ways the everyday usage patterns of `astropy.units` and `unyt` are similar, although `unyt` is not quite a drop-in replacement for `astropy.units` as there are some API differences.
 The main functional difference between `astropy.units` and `unyt` is that `astropy.units` is a subpackage of the larger `astropy` package.
 This means that depending on `astropy.units` requires depending on a large collection of astronomically